 Polenta: Broil or pan-fry slices; top with sauce and shredded mozzarella or grated cheese; broil until cheese melts

-Dip: Serve warm with bread sticks, toasted bread fingers, garlic bread strips, chicken wings, fried zucchini, mozzarella sticks
+Dip: Serve warm with bread sticks, toasted bread fingers, garlic bread strips, chicken wings, fried zucchini, and mozzarella sticks

 Top a baked baby brie or camembert

 Baked Pasta: lasagna, manicotti, ziti, etc.

 This no-cook tomato sauce has numerous uses beyond pasta (photos #1 and #2 © DeLallo).